elvenite/advanced-webform/README.md

 * If app element is locked, better display of values

-* Right now, sub_forms are saved at set_value which is bad.
-It's better to do it at \AdvancedWebform\AdvancedWebform->save().
-Save() needs to iterate on all sub form save methods.

 # TODOs?
-* CSRF protection
 * should an app reference field be an autocomplete or extended?
 * Show progress-slider value to the right
 * date and timepicker?